 National: NCI National Clinical Trials Network (NCTN) and other NIH-supported National Trial Networks

-Externally Peer-Reviewed: R01s, SPORES, U01s, U10s, P01s, CTEP, or any other clinical research study mechanism supported by the NIH or organizations on this list: Organizations with Peer Review Funding Systems
+Externally Peer-Reviewed: R01s, SPORES, U01s, U10s, P01s, CTEP, or any other clinical research study mechanism supported by the NIH or organizations on this list: Peer Review Funding Orgs

 Industrial: A pharmaceutical company controls the design and implementation of these clinical research studies.